Facts and Figures

 Labour Migration & Human Development

-IOM promotes the view that migration and diaspora can contribute to poverty alleviation and individuals’ growth and prosperity.
+Optimizing the benefits of labour mobility for the migrants and the countries of origin and destination IOM promotes the view that migration contributes to poverty alleviation and individuals’ growth and prosperity.
 IOM’s Institutional Strategy on Migration and Sustainable Development outlines a whole-of-organization approach to comprehensively integrate migration and development into policymaking and programming.
-IOM Burundi is committed to protecting migrants’ rights by working with government partners to provide migrants with the services and support they need to become an integral part of their new society.
+IOM Burundi is committed to protecting migrants’ rights by working with governmental partners and developing employment opportunities for youth in Burundi, thus reducing the risk for them to choose irregular migration channels.
+Projects and initiatives that promote regular labour migration channels build on existing national and regional frameworks, and facilitate labour mobility, and are implemented in collaboration with public and private sector partners.

 Resettlement and Movement Management